Here are the exact dates and times thunderstorms will hit cities in Yorkshire this week

-Yorkshire thunderstorms: When will thunderstorms hit Leeds, York and Bradford this week?
+Yorkshire thunderstorms: When will thunderstorms hit Leeds, York, Sheffield, Bradford, Scarborough, Bridlington, Harrogate and Northallerton this week?

 Whilst no weather warning has been issued thus far for thunderstorms, they are predicted to reach various parts of Yorkshire this week.